Thyroid nodules and cancer in children

 The evaluation of a child presenting with a thyroid nodule, and an overview of the treatment of thyroid carcinoma is discussed in this topic review.
 Congenital and acquired goiter and thyroid cysts are discussed separately.
 (See "Congenital and acquired goiter in children".)

-The following calculations suggest that the proportion of thyroid nodules that are malignant in children is less than 1 percent: In a report from the Surveillance, Epidemiology and End Results (SEER) registry from 1973 through 2004, there were a total of 1753 pediatric patients with thyroid cancer, with an annual incidence of 0.54 cases per 100,000 population .
+The percentage of nodules harboring cancer in children is higher than the commonly quoted figure of 5 percent in adults.
+Estimates of the rate of malignancy in published case series vary widely, ranging from 10 to 50 percent [3,4].
+However, it may be that the 10 to 50 percent rate of cancer in childhood nodules reported in the past is higher than would be found in more recent series, particularly in "incidentally discovered" nodules.
+The following calculations would support a lower estimate.
+The Surveillance, Epidemiology and End Results (SEER) registry from 1973 through 2004 reported a total of 1753 pediatric patients with thyroid cancer, with an annual incidence of 0.54 cases per 100,000 population .
 An annual incidence of 0.54 per 100,000 is equivalent to a prevalence of 10 per 100,000 children aged 1 to 18 years.
 If 1.8 per 100 children have solitary nodules, but only 10 per 100,000 children develop cancer, approximately only 1 in 180 solitary nodules represents thyroid cancer (0.5 percent).
-The higher percentages noted above likely represent "referral bias" of children with increased risk factors for thyroid cancer .
+Thus, the higher percentages noted above likely represent "referral bias" of children with increased risk factors for thyroid cancer .

 - Rallison ML, Dobyns BM, Keating FR Jr, et al. Thyroid nodularity in children.
 JAMA 1975; 233:1069.